IMA Policy

 1. Built-in Policy Rules for measurement.
 See ima_policy=tcb

-2. Architecture specific policy rules from Build Flags such as CONFIG_IMA_ARCH_POLICY.
+2. Architecture Specific Policy Rules from Kernel Configuration Options such as CONFIG_IMA_ARCH_POLICY.

 3. Built-in Policy Rules for secure boot appraisal.
 See ima_policy=secure_boot.

-4. Build time policy rules from Build Flags for finer control than ima_policy=secure_boot.
+4. Build time policy rules from Kernel Configuration Options for finer control than ima_policy=secure_boot.

 1. CONFIG_IMA_APPRAISE_REQUIRE_MODULE_SIGS.